Are your breakouts trying to tell you something?

 According to facialist Kate Kerr, mysterious breakouts around the temples or hairline are often caused by what we put on our hair.

-Avoid getting shampoo on your face while washing your hair, particularly if it contains sulphates, and try to avoid synthetic fragrances, silicones and panthenol (often used in conditioners), to help keep skin clear.
+Avoid getting shampoo on your face while washing your hair, particularly if it contains sulphates.
+Try to avoid synthetic fragrances, silicones and panthenol (often used in conditioners), to help keep skin clear.

-If you’re dealing with persistent breakouts, try sleeping with your hair wrapped in a scarf or pulled away from your face with a soft headband – and change your pillowcase regularly.
+If you’re dealing with persistent breakouts of spots on temples, try sleeping with your hair wrapped in a scarf or pulled away from your face with a soft headband.

 Keep a skin kit in your gym kit